-Given the number of units it is recommended that the carriageway width would be a minimum of 5.5 metres.
-Contributions will be required to upgrade and improve the existing constrained and congested road fig 1 - Design Guidance Plan network (see Developer Contributions below).
+Given the number of units it is recommended that the main access carriageway width would be a minimum of 5.5 metres.
 Secure and convenient walking and cycling connections must be provided to local facilities and public transport access points.
 Traffic calming should be introduced as a self-enforcing measure to maintain vehicle speeds below 20 mph.